Odoo MCP Studio - AI React App, Module & EChart Builder

 Advanced Tools (Restricted)

-- execute_orm — Execute Python code with safe_eval
+- execute_orm — Execute Python code in safe_eval sandbox (ORM, requests, regex, crypto, etc.)

 - create_echart — Create persistent ECharts dashboards